 How To Cook Cod

 Do you only have 5 minutes to prep?
 No problem!
 This healthy fish dinner is SO easy to make!
+Scroll down to the recipe card for the full list of ingredients and instructions.

 - For the baked cod fillets, pre-heat the oven to 400 degrees.
 400 degrees F is the best temperature for baking cod.
 Sprinkle the top and sides of the cod with dried dill and garlic powder.
 Place it on a parchment paper lined baking sheet, drizzle with extra virgin olive oil and place in the oven.